Karmesinrot/Anifiltrs/Blur Preview Thumbnails/README.md

 >### Disclaimer
->Styling webpages or elements isn’t uBlockOrigin's main function; so given that using this method to blur thumbnails wouldn’t work will all video players.
+>Styling webpages or elements isn’t uBlockOrigin’s main function.
+So given that, using this method to blur thumbnails wouldn’t work will all video players.
 I’d recommned using [stylus](https://github.com/openstyles/stylus) for such tasks.